pkdone/mdb-tx-shard-affinity-demo/README.md

 ## Steps To Run

-1. PERFORM NON-AFFINITY TEST: From the terminal, execute the following MongoDB Shell script to configure two sharded collections, `items` (i.e.,  bank account transactions) and balances (i.e.,  bank account balances) and loop ingesting data using a transaction for each batch of items and balances updates.
+1. **PERFORM NON-AFFINITY TEST**: From the terminal, execute the following MongoDB Shell script to configure two sharded collections, `items` (i.e.,  bank account transactions) and balances (i.e.,  bank account balances) and loop ingesting data using a transaction for each batch of items and balances updates.

     ```console
     mongosh "mongodb://localhost:27017/" mdb-tx-shard-affinity-demo.mongodb